Leading-AI-IO/earned-ai-model-optionality/docs/en/earned-ai-model-optionality_EN.md

 Some figures on AI adoption in Japan do exist.

-According to Nomura Research Institute, Japan's generative-AI adoption rate is **57.7%**.<br/>
+According to the Ministry of Internal Affairs and Communications' *White Paper on Information and Communications in Japan 2025*, **55.2%** of Japanese enterprises use generative AI for some business task.<br/>
-The United States, China, and Germany all exceed 90%.
+China stands at 95.8%, the United States at 90.6%, and Germany at 90.3% — all above 90%.

 A Dynatrace survey found that only **11%** of Japanese companies use AI agents for both internal and external purposes.<br/>
 The global average is 50%—one-fifth of it.